 This funding opportunity for host organizations is only available to targeted recipient organizations which meet threshold requirements for eligibility as determined by Equal Justice Works in order to expeditiously secure qualified Fellows to serve in the Disaster Resilience Program.

-The Disaster Resilience Program is funded by the Carnegie Corporation of New York, the Center for Disaster Philanthropy, the Bigglesworth Family Foundation, and individual contributions.
+the Bigglesworth Family Foundation, California Community Foundation Wildfire Relief Fund, Carnegie Corporation of New York, the Center for Disaster Philanthropy, W.K.
+Kellogg Foundation, and individual contributions.

 Equal Justice Works invites eligible organizations to submit proposals for its Disaster Resilience Program.
 For more information including the full RFP and accompanying appendices, Notice of Intent to apply, and the host organization application, visit here.